YousifAbozid/storefront-backend/README.md

 # Storefront Backend Project

 This repo is a backend project for a storefront.
-It uses Node.js, Express, and postgres.
+It uses Nodejs, Expressjs, Typescript and postgresql.

 ## Getting Started